bananabajanana/KNNClassifier3.0/readme.md

 <em>"In statistics, the k-nearest neighbors algorithm (k-NN) is a non-parametric supervised learning method [...] k-NN is a type of classification where the function is only approximated locally and all computation is deferred until function evaluation"</em> [1]

-This project is a demonstration of server and client sides, that provide tools for classification of groups or items with the k-NN classification algorithm.
+This project is a demonstration of server and client sides, that provide tools for classification of groups of items with the k-NN classification algorithm.

 ----
 #### This project is written in <b>c++</b>, by <b>Michal Iakobashvili</b> and <b>Ohad Heines</b>